 Skyscanner offers flights from over 1000 providers, meaning there’s plenty of scope for finding the cheapest flights.
 There’s the option to search ‘everywhere’, and you can search by a specific date or use the whole month tool and then select the cheapest month, which is really useful if you have a bit more flexibility with your travel.

 You can also set up price alerts so you’ll be notified when prices change, and there’s an option to be sent weekly deals.
 And, the price you see in the search is the price you’ll pay so there won’t be any surprises when you click through to the ticket seller’s site.

-For US travellers venturing to Europe, they recommend travelling in shoulder season, which can offer savings of up to 27%.
+For US travelers venturing to Europe, they recommend traveling in shoulder season, which can offer savings of up to 27%.
 And, two one-way fares, known as a hacker fare, can also save money.

 Flight booking tips from frequent Flash Packers

 While experts can offer sage advice when it comes to finding cheap flights, fellow Flashpackers have a wealth of it, too.